 Sneak peek of the content (mind):

-- Breathing: For example, Alternate Nostril breathing practiced regularly can help regulate Hear Rate, mood, HRV and concentration by boosting the activity of the vagus nerve (wich connects brain, lungs and other visceral organs)
+- Breathing: For example, Alternate Nostril breathing practiced regularly can help regulate Hear Rate, mood, HRV, and concentration by boosting the activity of the vagus nerve (which connects the brain, lungs, and other visceral organs)

-- Serotonin boosting foods and supplements: Calsium, fish oil, 5-HTP, melatonin, banana, meat, eggs, cheese, cacao, almond, sesame seeds
+- Serotonin boosting foods and supplements: Calcium, fish oil, 5-HTP, melatonin, banana, meat, eggs, cheese, cacao, almond, sesame seeds

-This book is for you if you already understand and appreciate the fact that human being is an integrative system, and you are tired to find the basic tools for optimal all areas of life from various sources.
-These chapters cover the basic for the life areas that we spend most of the time pondering about.
+This book is for you if you treat the human body and mind as an integrated system, and you are tired to find the basic tools for optimal holistic health from various sources.
+These chapters cover the basics for the life areas that we spend most of the time pondering about.
 It is also for you if you are tired of reading statements such as “Milk is unhealthy/healthy“, “you should drink 5 cups of coffee a day” or “improve your sleep quality in order to feel better“.
 These incomprehensive statements just leave you asking “why? how? what’s the evidence? and what can I do?”.
-Biohacker’s book is designed to answer all these questions that most of the other sources leaves unanswered.
+Biohacker’s book is designed to answer all these questions that most of the other sources leave unanswered.

 If you want to know how your genes and individuality affects whether you should believe the statements or not, this book is for you.
 Biohacker’s handbook does not offer “one size fits for all” solutions; it offers you the information and background science so that you can start trying and finding a variety of tools, tips and tricks for optimizing your personal nutrition, exercise, sleep, work, and mind and helps you to understand how might your environment, genes, lifestyle, job, and personal preferences affect on your individual health choices.
 Furthermore, it helps you to quantify your health so that you can start gathering data and actually see what works for you (and what does not).